prateekjoshi565/Online_News_Popularity/online_news_popularity_v2.md

-R Notebook
+Predicting Online News Popularity
+(By Prateek Joshi)
 ================

 <br>

-In this post, I will try to compare some of the widely used ML algorithms by building classification models on the Online News Popularity dataset which is available at UCI Machine Learning Repository.
+In this post, I will try to compare some of the widely used ML algorithms by building classification models on the Online News Popularity dataset which is available at UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).
 I will be using R here and let's start by loading all the packages/libraries needed for this analysis.

+If you wish even you can reproduce this analysis, just download the data (OnlineNewsPopularity.csv) into your working directory and run the following code chunks.

 ``` r
 library(data.table)